Khalilsqu/GIFtoolsCookbook/content/objectFunctionality/data/em/dataType.rst

 Add Transmitters
 ----------------

-GIF formatted FEM (link) and TEM (link) contain all necessary information pertaining to the transmitters and receivers.
-However, XYZ formatted FEM and TEM data do not (links).
-Here, the user may specify the transmitter locations and properties based on the data locations for XYZ and CSV formatted data.
+Here, the user may specify the transmitter locations and properties based on the data locations.

 Select the object and the menu **"data type menu"** |rarr| **Add transmitters**